Marriage and Parenting

 Jay McDaniel, 2018

 1. Marriage is a communal activity.
-Our marriages belongs to us, but we are not isolated individuals cut off from the world by the boundaries of our skin.
+Our marriages belong to us, but we are not isolated individuals cut off from the world by the boundaries of our skin.
 As we enter into our married lives, the many people in our lives come with us, including our parents and friends.
 Ultimately our marriage does not belong to us alone, but also to other people and to the Life in whom all lives unfold: what the Tao te Ching calls the Mother of the Universe.
 We can speak of this cosmic force, this Mother, as Life.

 2. Marriage is a process of re-marrying our partner every day.
 In marriage as in life, everyday is a new day.
 Even if we are married to the same person for twenty years, we are always re-marrying that person.
 Being married is a process which needs to be renewed on a daily basis.